w3c/wai-arrm/content/user-experience.md

 * Use the [Tips for Designing](https://www.w3.org/WAI/tips/designing/) to get started
 * See the [WAI Tutorials](https://www.w3.org/WAI/tutorials/) for common web components and how to make them accessible

+## Draft review questions

+{::nomarkdown}
+{% include box.html type="start" title="How do you want to use this page?" icon="comments"%}
+{:/}

+For the later iterations of this page, we could:
+- Provide the 'Tasks to get started' as separate tables by content type — images and graphs, semantic structure, ...like the full [Tasks page](/WAI/planning/arrm/tasks)
+- Provide all the tasks, in addition to the tasks to get started
+- Provide filters to select what to show

+Would that be particulalry useful to you?
+Or, are you comfortable downloading the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv) and using your spreadsheet software?

+We welcome your input by email or GitHub from the links below [Help improve this page](#helpimprove)

+{::nomarkdown}
+{% include_cached box.html type="end" %}
+{:/}